maryjess/cloud/notes/Module-3/AWS/aws-cloud9.md

 Deeply integrated to other Services, e.g.:
 * Can deeply integrate with cloud Lambda environment (Serverless capability)
 * Can deeply integrate with running command line tools

+---

+# How to open the Cloud9 console?
+1. Google "AWS Cloud9 Console"
+2. Sign in to AWS Account
+3. Sign in using your particulars (choose Root User account if this is your first time)
+	* Usually, use Microsoft Authenticator or other Auth app for MFA
+4. Make sure you're on the `AWS Management Console` tab, and you're good to go!

+---

+> No internet, video bookmark is at 2:08 (AWS Cloud9)